rkruegs123/jax-dna/README.md

 ## Misc.
 Notes

+August 10, 2023

+TODOs
+- let persistence length trajectory finish on cluster
+  - visualize
+- make `persistence_length.py` take RB geometry as input rather than load base_site etc fromutlis and what not
+  - DONE
+- add a test that loads this trajectory and computes its persistence length
+  - note: waiting on this
+- make a DiffTRE script that optimizes w.r.t. persistence legnth
+  - OK.
+So tom's thesis reports it in nm by accident when it is really A. First, make this change in our Lp code to be consistent with units.
+Let's just deal in nm.
+  - should also batch the collection of reference states... will have to figure out how to combine things...
+    - DONE
+- pray
+- once that works, implement oxDNA 1.5 and 2.0.
+Will eventually want to return to elastic modulus and thermodynamic parmaeters, as well as single stranded

+note: eventually we may want to have a bsae class that stores COM, back/base/stack sites, etc. So we don't have to keep recomputing them.
+Could make it a dataclass and pass it around instead of the trajectory...

 August 8, 2023
 - why is the reference state generation so slow for DiffTRE?
 Need to benchmark this a bit, progress bar, the whole thing...
 - then, would be really cool to try it on persistence length